zer0sense/blog/content/post/new-shell-who-this.md

 sh -c "$(curl -fsSL https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"
 ```

 One thing I highly encourage is to cd into the .oh-my-zsh/plugins directory and take a look at all the plugins this comes with.
-Each plugin will come witha README.md file that you can look at and see how the plugin is used.
+Each plugin will come with a README.md file that you can look at and see how the plugin is used.

 ### Installing Our Theme